msimka/electronic-signature-app/README.md

 2. User signs on the signature canvas using mouse/trackpad/finger
 3. User clicks "Sign and Submit"
 4. System validates all fields and signature
-5. PDF is automatically generated and emailed to you
+5. PDF is automatically generated and emailed to both parties
-6. Confirmation email sent to both parties
+6. You receive the PDF for processing
+7. Actor receives their signed copy for their records

 ### Technical Implementation
 - **HTML5 Canvas** for signature capture with high DPI support